Jessica Watson: Circumnavigation scrutiny

 Sailing website Sail-World.com published an analysis on 3 May 2010 which claimed that the expected rhumb line distance travelled by Watson was 19631.6 nmi, which was less than the required distance according to the definition set by the World Sailing Speed Record Council (WSSRC), and that the journey was therefore ineligible to claim world record status for round-the-world journeys.
 The equivalent orthodromic distance for Watson's route would be 18582 nmi.
 The WSSRC definition states in part "The shortest orthodromic track of the vessel must be at least 21600 nmi in length."
 The analysis suggests that Watson's published distance logs are based on sailed distances, including tacks and strategic weather detours, rather than the shortest orthodromic track between islands and capes as defined.
-The rule is based on the older rule, followed by current record-holder Jesse Martin, that during a circumnavigation the sailor must pass two points on opposite sides of the earth (antipodes).
+The rule is based on the older rule, followed by current record-holder Jesse Martin, that during a circumnavigation the sailor must pass two points on opposite sides of the Earth (antipodes).
 For example, if starting in southern England, a place near the start will be opposite to the track near New Zealand.
-It was replaced by the rule that for world records the shortest orthodromic track must be at least as long as the circumference of the earth (hence 21,600 nautical miles).
+It was replaced by the rule that for world records the shortest orthodromic track must be at least as long as the circumference of the Earth (hence 21,600 nautical miles).

-Watson's response, "If I haven't been sailing around the world, then it beats me what I've been doing out here all this time." received widespread media coverage.
-And by following on with "...it's a shame that my voyage won't be recognised by a few organisations because I'm under 18 ..."